 Each Change Date and Demand Limit are a "setting pair."
 You can use up to 12 setting pairs.
-You may use all, some, one, or none of these Change Dates and demand limits depending on your particular needs.
-If you later decide that you prefer to use only one demand limit, you can easily disable the Auto-Limit option.
+You may use all, some, or none of these Change Dates and demand limits depending on your particular needs.
+If you later decide that you prefer to use only one demand limit or to change your demand limit manually, you can easily disable the Auto-Limit option.

 In addition to the twelve setting pairs, there is one additional setting called Number of Days Offset.
 This "fudge factor" is necessary since the meter reader may or may not read your meter on the scheduled date.
 Five or six days usually allows enough time for the variation.
 If the demand limit increases from one Change Date to the next, the demand limit changes on the date that equals the Change Date plus the number of days entered for Number of Days Offset.
-If the demand limit decreases from one Change Date to the next, the demand limit changes on the date that equals the Change Date minus the number of days entered for Number of Days Offset.
+If the demand limit decreases from one Change Date to the next, the demand limit changes on the date that equals the Change Date plus the number of Date to the next, the demand limit changes on the date that equals the Change Date to the next, the demand limit changes on the date that equals the Change Date in the number of days entered for Number of Days Offset.
+If the demand limit decreases from one Change Date to the next, the demand limit changes on the date that equals the Change Date is the number of days entered for Number of Days Offset.